-- up to 5 per cent of the company’s income if the merger is carried out without giving prior notice to the Commission, in the event such notification is legally required;
+- up to 5 per cent of the company's income if the merger is carried out without giving prior notice to the COFECE, in the event such notification is legally required;

-- to 8 per cent of the company’s income if engaging in an illegal concentration; and
+- up to 8 per cent of the company's income if the company engages in an illegal concentration; and

-- to 10 per cent for failing to comply with the conditions imposed by the Commission in the concentration resolution.
+- up to 10 per cent for failing to comply with the conditions imposed by the COFECE in the concentration resolution.

 With regard to individuals or employees involved in the defendant company's execution of monopolistic activities, the applicable fines, as stated in the MAA, are as follows:

-- up to approximately US$940,000 for anyone who helps, induces or participates in any monopolistic activities, prohibited mergers or other market restrictions stated in the MAA;
+- up to approximately US$746,341 for anyone who helps, induces or participates in any monopolistic activities, prohibited mergers or other market restrictions stated in the MAA;

-- up to approximately US$1.035 million for anyone who directly participates in any monopolistic activities or prohibited mergers while representing the defendant company;
+- up to approximately US$829,261 for anyone who directly participates in any monopolistic activities or prohibited mergers while representing the defendant company;

-- up to approximately US$915,000 for misstating or delivering false information to the Commission; and
+- up to approximately US$725,610 for misstating or delivering false information to the COFECE; and

-- up to approximately US$940,000 for the government officials who have participated in any act related to a concentration which had to be authorised by the Commission.
+- up to approximately US$746,341 for government officials who have participated in any act related to a concentration which had to be authorised by the COFECE.

 In accordance with the Constitutional Reform, the Federal Criminal Code was also reformed to include felonies regarding breach of antitrust provisions.
 The penalty for individuals directly involved in any absolute monopolistic activities is imprisonment from five to 10 years.